is-t-shimura/MTBurn-iOS-SDK-Install-Guide/ISSUE_TEMPLATE.md

+Note: If it is difficult to write an issue in English, you can also write messages in both English and your language.

 GitHub issues are for bugs / installation problems / feature requests.

 To make bugs and feature requests more easy to find and organize, we close issues that are deemed